Back to Blog

 5. Accenture

-Best for: Australia's largest enterprises running enterprise-wide transformation programs where AI is one part of a broader technology and operating model overhaul.
+Best for: Australia's largest enterprises running enterprise-wide transformation programs where AI is one component of a broader technology and operating model overhaul.

 What Accenture does well: